Reflective Supervision Learning Collaborative (RSLC)

 • Important elements of reflective supervision & how to practice and apply the elements

-• Self-awareness, self-regulation, self-attunement and self-compassion as a foundation for supporting others in reflection
+• The role of the self as a foundation for supporting others in reflection

-• Strategies and tools to provide structure and consistency to reflective sessions
+• Strategies and tools that provide structure and consistency to reflective sessions

-• Deeper exploration of internal and external biases, culture, the parallel process, keeping the baby in mind, and linking relational themes
+• Deeper exploration of internal and external biases, culture, and social location

 • Self- care and wellness

-Each participant will receive a Certificate of Attendance that can be used towards licensure renewal or to pursue licensure.
+Each participant will receive a Certificate of Attendance that can be used towards licensure or Endorsement®.
 WI-AIMH is able to provide individualized letters of attendance to those whose accreditation bodies require a letter.
-The training also meets some of the Endorsement® requirements for specialized training.

-5. Is lunch or other meals provided at the trainings?
+5. Is lunch or other meals provided at trainings?

-Yes, lunch is covered as well as light morning snacks and an afternoon snack.
-We recommend that you bring additional food or beverage items as needed, as well as a water bottle and coffee mug.
+Breakfast, lunch and light snacks will be provided at each training.
+We recommend bringing additional food or beverage items as needed, as well as a water bottle and coffee mug.

-7. I understand that the RSLC also covers registration to the Infant and Early Childhood Mental Health state conference.
+7. I understand that the RSLC also covers registration to the WI Infant and Early Childhood Mental Health conference.
 Do I get to select conference sessions?
 Tell me how this works.

 My time with my reflective consultant has been a beautiful extension and model of what the work can look, feel & sound like.”